 Statement on Inclusion, Diversity, Equity, and Accessibility at Midsommer Fight

-At Midsommer Flight, this means that we continually renew our commitment to anti-racism work with more self-awareness, intentionality, and humility.
+Midsommer Flight’s mission is not only to present high quality, accessible plays in Chicago communities, but also to be an active, anti-racist force working to correct this systemic injustice in the field of Shakespeare performance.
+As a company, we pledge to continually renew our commitment to anti-racist, anti-colonial work with more self-awareness, intentionality, and humility.
 We know that becoming an anti-racist theatre organization is not a project with an end date, but rather an ongoing practice.

 We must interrogate our relationship with the white, male playwright at the center of our work.